-According to UNESCO, Brazil’s Atlantic Forest (Mata Atlantica) is one of the world’s five most important biodiversity hotspots.
-Once stretching 130 million hectares across Brazil's southeastern coast, the Atlantic Forest has been reduced to small isolated fragments, with some patches no larger than 50 hectares.
-In Pontal de Paranapanema, where the project is based, the extent of deforestation has left a mere 3% of the forest standing.
+Brazil’s Atlantic Forest (Mata Atlantica) is one of the world’s five most important biodiversity hotspots (UNESCO).
+Once stretching 130 million hectares across Brazil's southeastern coast, now there are just small isolated fragments left, and in our project site in Pontal de Paranapanema only 3% of the original forest is standing.
 Despite this extreme level of deforestation, the Atlantic Forest still harbors a wealth of biodiversity and has a large potential for carbon sequestration.

 * Carbon calculation methodology